xumingming/storm-wiki/Lifecycle-of-a-topology.md

 This page explains in detail the lifecycle of a topology from running the "storm jar" command to uploading the topology to Nimbus to the supervisors starting/stopping workers to workers and tasks setting themselves up.
 It also explains how Nimbus monitors topologies and how topologies are shutdown when they are killed.

+First a couple of important notes about topologies:

+1. The actual topology run is different than the topology the user specifies.
+The actual topology has streams and an "acker" bolt added to manage the acking framework (used to guarantee data processing).
+The implicit topology is created via the [system-topology!](https://github.com/nathanmarz/storm/blob/0.7.1/src/clj/backtype/storm/daemon/common.clj#L188) function.
+2. `system-topology!` is used when Nimbus is creating tasks for the topology [code](https://github.com/nathanmarz/storm/blob/0.7.1/src/clj/backtype/storm/daemon/nimbus.clj#L316) and in the worker so it knows where it needs to route messages to [code](https://github.com/nathanmarz/storm/blob/0.7.1/src/clj/backtype/storm/daemon/worker.clj#L90)

 ## Starting a topology

 - "storm jar" command executes your class with the specified arguments.
 The only special thing that "storm jar" does is set the "storm.jar" environment variable for use by `StormSubmitter` later. [code](https://github.com/nathanmarz/storm/blob/0.7.1/bin/storm#L101)